Byrd Spilman Dewey: Work with the Florida Audubon Society

 After her husband's death in 1919, Dewey began to work with the Florida Audubon Society.
 In 1920 she was named the field secretary, making speeches and presentations around the state in the name of conservation, animal protection, and the creation of bird sanctuaries.
 She continued her work until her move to Jacksonville in 1928.
 She occasionally visited the Palm Beach area, until failing health no longer allowed her to travel.

 Inspiration for West Palm Beach Hotel and Resort

 On February 13, 2020, a hotel opened on the West Palm Beach waterfront called The Ben.
 The 208-room hotel was inspired by the hospitality and home of Byrd Spilman Dewey and her estate Ben Trovato.
 Dewey's silhouette is featured in the resort's signature original artwork, showing her likeness painted onto the spines of antiquarian books.
 The Dewey portrait is also featured on the hotel's exclusive elevator to the top floor restaurant, bar and pool area.

 Death

-Byrd Spilman Dewey died in 1942 in Jacksonville, Florida, following a long illness.
+Spilman Dewey died in 1942 in Jacksonville, Florida, following a long illness.
 She was interred in the Greenlawn Cemetery in South Jacksonville.
 She died with few assets, but a long legal battle ensued between her nieces and nephews, and her caregiver.
 The case went to the Florida Supreme Court and was settled in 1944; the two parties split her assets.